CatDN/mordu/README.md

 Further functionality includes vapour liquid equilibria algorithms and P-x diagram creation.

-(The symbol is a bear because I like bears).
+(The symbol is a bear because I like bears, his name is EOS).